13rac1/git-dev-workflow/README.md

         cd ~/gitolite-admin/conf/users
         cp PROJECT-NAME.conf USERNAME.conf

-3. Edit the file contain the username of the user:
+3. Replace the PROJECT-NAME username with USERNAME in the USERNAME.conf to add the user to the @users group:

         nano USERNAME.conf